By: Michael Chase, Senior Vice President

 Have an upcoming maturity that is still 9-12 months out, and don’t wish to pay a heavy prepayment penalty on the current loan?
 For some additional spread several life companies can provide forward rate locks to help mitigate interest rate risk.
 This is allowing them to tie up business ahead of other capital sources such as banks or CMBS.

 While spreads on conventional loans continue to tighten, several life companies are seeking opportunities for higher yields.
 One of the primary themes of the 2018 MBA CREF conference has been the increased availability of bridge capital.
-A few life companies had bridge programs in 2017; but the pool is certainly grown larger in 2018.
+A few life companies had bridge programs in 2017; but the pool is certainly growing larger in 2018.
 Life companies are generally entering the bridge space seeking deals with some in-place cash flow and able to offer attractive rates in the range of 300 bps to 400 bps over LIBOR.
 There are also participating loan programs and JV opportunities available as well.

 Continuing a trend from 2017, multifamily and industrial remain a close 1-2 when it comes to preferred asset types for the life company portfolios.